nce/oci-free-cloud-k8s/README.md

 version to the prompted next release, ran the upgrade, and continued with the next version.

-The worker nodes remained at `1.26.7` during the oke upgrade, which worked because with 1.28 the new skey policy allows for worker nodes to be three versions behind.
+The worker nodes remained at `1.26.7` during the oke upgrade, which worked because with 1.28 the new skew policy allows for worker nodes to be three versions behind.

 ### OKE Upgrade 1.25.4